Goodison Park: Taylor report

 Supporters' groups have fought against the club moving to a new stadium twice.
-In 2007, a group was established called Keep Everton in Our City (KEIOC) whose aim is to keep Everton FC inside the city of Liverpool.
-The KEIOC attempted to prevent the club moving to a new stadium in Kirkby, just outside the city’s boundaries.
+In 2007, a group was established called Keep Everton in Our City (KEIOC) whose aim is to keep Everton inside the city of Liverpool.
+The KEIOC attempted to prevent the club moving to a new stadium in Kirkby, just outside the city's boundaries.
 The supporters' groups have argued that it is possible to expand Goodison Park, despite the odd shaped landlocked site being surrounded by housing, local authority buildings, and have produced image renders, architectural drawings and costings for a redeveloped Goodison Park.
 The then Liverpool City Council leader Warren Bradley stated in November 2009 that a redevelopment of Goodison Park was his favoured option, and that relocation of the homes, infrastructure and businesses in streets adjoining the ground is "not a major hurdle".
 Council leader Joe Anderson stated that "the setback for Everton was an opportunity for both clubs to go back to the drawing board".

-Everton was considering all options, including relocation, redevelopment of the current ground, or a groundshare with Liverpool F.C., in a new, purpose-built stadium in Stanley Park, stressing that finance was the main factor affecting decision-making.
+Everton was considering all options, including relocation, redevelopment of the current ground, or a groundshare with Liverpool, in a new, purpose-built stadium in Stanley Park, stressing that finance was the main factor affecting decision-making.

 In 2010, Everton supporters approached University of Liverpool and Liverpool City Council to initiate a dedicated 'Football Quarter'/'Sports City' zone around Goodison Park, Stanley Park and Anfield.
-The university and city council met with the North West Development Agency, Everton and Liverpool F.C. representatives but no further action was taken.
+The university and city council met with the North West Development Agency, Everton and Liverpool representatives but no further action was taken.

 On 10 February 2011, Liverpool City Council Regeneration and Transport Select Committee proposed to open the eastern section of the Liverpool Outer Loop line using "Liverpool Football Club and Everton Football Club as priorities, as economic enablers of the project".
 This proposal would place both football clubs on a rapid-transit Merseyrail line circling the city giving high throughput, fast transport access.

 In 2016, following his investment in the club by major shareholder Farhad Moshiri, the prospect of a new stadium was once again addressed, with a pair of options mentioned.
 The preferred option was to resurrect the idea of a riverside stadium, this time in partnership with the Peel Group using the Clarence Dock.
 However, the other option was a site located at Stonebridge Cross in Gillmoss, which is seen as more easily deliverable in some areas.
 The dockside site option was later confirmed as Bramley-Moore Dock.

 In August 2010, Everton announced plans to build a new development situated between the Park End stand and Walton Lane; the site is currently used for a hospitality marquee.
 The £9 million scheme was designed by Manchester-based Formroom Architects.
 In September 2010 the club submitted a planning application to Liverpool City Council.